halfmarble/hm-panelizer/README.md

 ## How to run

-hm-panelizer is a **_python app_**, so you will need **_python_** version `3.6.x` or higher (we use `3.9.12`) and install `pygame` and `pycairo` python packages.
+hm-panelizer is a **_python app_**, so you will need **_python_** version `3.6.x` or higher (we use `3.9.12`) and install `kivy`, `pygame` and `pycairo` python packages.
 Here is an example of steps I had to perform on my own macOS machine:

 - Install **homebrew** by following one step installation on https://brew.sh/